okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 Our environment prefab already has a light associated with it.
 Ensure after adding that you re-generate the light in the settings.

 Anything with a green square is outlining a game object.

+After selecting an object, you can use the 3d axis to change the transform of the axis.